 - Zerg Rush: There is never just one swarm of Choristers.
 If only one is obvious, you just can't see the rest yet.
 And once you attack, they will all make a bee-line for you.

 Scrive-SpinstersCreatures made out of bronzewood and paper, who were once the caretakers of a great library before it was destroyed.
-They have two attacks — a ball of dark energy that they hurl at the player, and an area-of-effect attack centered on themselves.
+They have three attacks - a short-range area of effect scream that increases your Terror, a burst of three small, fast moving projectiles, and a slower but much more powerful projectile.

 - The Blank: They don't have faces.
 The hunting club that challenges you to bring the mounted head of one ultimately regret doing so, because it's just that creepy to look at.